PlethoraChutney/model-building-tools/README.md

 then you'll need to give `--chain A whatever` as an argument to match that sequence to chain A of your model.

+Known mutations can be given in mutation `.txt` files, with one mutation per line.
+If you're using multiple mutants off the same construct, this'll save you from having to make a bunch of FASTAs.

 For instance, if you have `protein.fasta` and a model that should have that sequence, except chain A has a mutation of C260K and chain